NateEag/.emacs.d/readme.rst

 since I knew a lot of its shortcuts and had decided to stick with an editor.

-A year or two into the project, I realized my dream editor had been sitting in my lap all along, if only I'd tried to learn it.
+A year or two into the project, I realized my dream editor had been sitting in my lap all along, if only I had tried to learn it.

 Why Emacs (or: Hokey Religions and Ancient Weapons)